sideshowcoder/cdeck/README.md

 * n to go to next slide
 * p to go to the previous slide
-* o to open the first (and only) link on the slide in the default browser
 * q to quit

 ## Contributing